AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/index.md

 At the protocol level, at most **16 dApps are reward-eligible per era** (across tiers).

-The threshold for tier 4 is fixed, but for the other tiers, the threshold is **dynamic** and calculated at the start of each new period based on the total number of slots for the period.
+Tier thresholds are defined as **fixed percentages** of total issuance.
+These percentages remain constant across periods, though the absolute threshold amounts adjust proportionally with changes in total issuance.
 To find out more, [click here](/docs/learn/dapp-staking/dapp-staking-protocol.md#tier-threshold-entry).

 **Rewards** for dApps are also **dynamic**, fluctuating from tier to tier.
 The higher the tier, the greater the number of ASTR tokens allocated from inflation as rewards for that tier.